 Now that you have the majority of your gear, the next best thing is to get a solid punch bag.

 This is so you can start practicing your punching combinations and also work on your conditioning more effectively.
 Once you start to practice on this more consistently you will start to see big improvements in your strength, stamina, and overall technique.

 Hitting a punching bag is very much aerobic exercise where you are using the majority of your body while training on it meaning you will get a full-body workout.
 This isn’t just essential for any boxer to get better physically, but will also help training variation.

 I recommend you check out the following articles if you need some punch bag equipment options to consider:

 - Best 15 Best Free Standing Punch Bags

 10. Reflex / Double-end Bag

-The final item of this list is to help your defence and reflexes whilst training.
+The final item of this list is to help your defense and reflexes whilst training.
 The issue around the standard punch bag is that they don’t hit you back or make you react!

 If you are competing or sparring, having good reflexes will obviously help you against your opponent.
-By training reflexes it will give you a better reaction to what punches they throw at you.
+Training reflexes will give you a better reaction to what punches they throw at you.
 This in turn could help you from being hit or hurt even.

-The main pieces of boxing equipment that can be used to help develop this area are double end bags, reflex ‘cobra’ bags or reaction bar bags.
-Each works in slightly different ways, but they will all help with reflexes and defensive movements which is essential to any boxer.
+The main pieces of boxing equipment that can be used to help develop this area are double-ended bags, reflex ‘cobra’ bags or reaction bar bags.
+Each works in slightly different ways, but they will all help with reflexes and defensive movements which are essential to any boxer.
 Check out my article below to help give you some equipment ideas: